frankzhao/SubmissionApp/more planning.md

 - Run it through a test spec and comment on the assignment with the results.
 This can also optionally mark the assignment.

 ## Peer review cycles
 The convener can create arbitrary numbers of cycles of peer review, each of which has seperately chosen behavior.
+When you get access to someone's assignment, you can comment on it and submit changed versions of it.
 ### Distribution scheme
 The review cycle can have multiple different distribution schemes.
-For example:
-- Swap immediately: Everyone who has submitted gets access to someone else's submission, and the ability to comment on it.
+- Swap immediately: When this is activated, everyone who has submitted gets access to n other people's submission.
+- Send to previous submitter: Every submission is given to the previous student to submit.
+The first assignment is given to the student's tutor.
+These will be implemented with the judicious use of helper methods, so it will be easy to write new, competing methods.
 ### Get marks
 If this flag is true, then the peer reviewer gets to choose a mark.
 The peer review cycle would be connected to a section of the mark, as implemented in the marking scheme.
 ### Shut off submissions